-This pie chart shows that 80% of the quantities of TRI chemicals disposed of or otherwise released originated from 4 of the 29 industry sectors that are subject to the TRI reporting requirements: metal mining (50%), chemical manufacturing (13%), electric utilities (9%), and primary metals (8%).
+This pie chart shows that 4 of the 29 TRI reporting sectors reported 79% of the quantities of TRI chemicals disposed of or otherwise released: metal mining (47%), chemical manufacturing (14%), electric utilities (9%), and primary metals (9%).

 For more details on how the amounts and proportions of TRI chemicals managed as waste have changed over time, see the production-related waste managed by industry trend graph.

 As with any dataset, there are several factors to consider when using the TRI data.
 Key factors associated with data presented are summarized in the Introduction.
 For more information see Factors to Consider When Using Toxics Release Inventory Data.
 Also note that the list of TRI chemicals has changed over the years.
 For comparability, trend graphs include only those chemicals that were reportable for all years presented.
-Figures that focus only on the year 2017 include all chemicals reportable for 2017, therefore, values for a 2017-only analysis may differ slightly from results for 2017 in a trend analysis.
+Figures that focus only on the year 2018 include all chemicals reportable for 2018, therefore, values for a 2018-only analysis may differ slightly from results for 2018 in a trend analysis.